Last modified: November 6, 2019

 Live Interactive Education (formerly called Distance Learning) is a great opportunity for Timpview students to earn college credit while in high school.
 Utah Valley Professors are on the UVU campus teaching in a special classroom designed to transmit the class throughout the state.
 The high-tech equipment enables students to communicate with the professor on campus in real-class time while attending their high school class at Timpview High School in the Media Center.

 Distance Learning courses give dual college and high school credit.
 For each 3-credit hour college class taken, students receive 1.0 high school credit.
 Distance Learning course offerings differ from year to year however, Timpview High School tries to maintain General Education (GE) courses consistent for high school and college graduation.

-Participation in this program requires students to block out the odd/even high school class time and follows the UVU schedule and calendar.
+Participation in this program requires students to block out the odd/even high school class time to follow the UVU schedule and calendar.
 UVU courses in the Fall semester may begin before high school classes start in August.
 UVU courses in Spring semester begins before the end of high school classes first semester in January.